wardencam360/wardencam_manual/camview.rst

 | The second button is to **rename the camera device**.
 | The camera default name is the **device model name**.
-| You can name the camera **anything you like**, *such as “living room”,
+| Rename the camera to a useful name such as “living room”, “front door”, “backyard", etc...
-  “front door”, “my store”…*
-| After a new name is given, **simply restart the camera to take
+| After a new name is given, **restart** the camera mode to take effect.
-  effect**.

 Save energy button |energy icon|
 --------------------------------

-| The camera view is slightly different on the iOS device.
+| For iOS devices, The camera view has a **save power button** instead of the rename button.
-| The rename button is replaced by the **save power button**.
-| After the camera is started, **please press the save power button to
-  turn off the display**.
+| After the camera mode starts, **please press the save power button to turn off the display**.
 | To **exit camera view**, press the cross on the top right corner.
 |
 | |camIOS|